johnflanigan/graph-coloring-via-register-allocation/README.md

 ])
 ```

 The code and intermediate language can be represented by the following graph.
+The graph has an edge connecting _a_ to _b_ and _a_ to _c_ which is expected based on the live set.

 ![Basic Example - Initial Graph](images/basic-example-initial.png)